Dental Bridges

 Risks and Complications,

-What is Duration of dental bridges, long lasting?
+What is Duration and long lasting?

 Good oral hygiene practices, including regular brushing, flossing and dental check-ups, are essential for maintaining the health of the teeth and supporting structures around the bridge.
 Poor oral hygiene can lead to decay, gum disease and other complications that may compromise the longevity of the bridge.